PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 __Typically, the client side of the application let's the transport layer automatically (and transparently) assign the port number, whereas the server side of the application assigns a specific port number__

-The UDP socket is fully identified by a two-tuple consisting of a destination IP address and a destination port number. __If there are two UDP segments that have different source IP addresses and/or source port numbers, but have the same _destination_ IP address and _destination_ port number, then the two segments will be directed to the same destination process via the same destination socket__
+The UDP socket is fully identified by a two-tuple consisting of a destination IP address and a destination port number. __If there are two UDP segments that have different source IP addresses and/or source port numbers, but have the same _destination_ IP address and _destination_ port number, then the two segments will be directed to the same destination process via the same destination socket__.
+This makes sense in the case of DNS, all incoming connections will be directed to one single process on the server, the DNS process

 ## Connection-Oriented Multiplexing and Demultiplexing
 An important difference between a TCP socket and a UDP socket is that a TCP socket is identified by a four-tuple: (source IP address, source port number, destination IP address, destination port).
-When a TCP segment arrives from the network to a host, the host uses all four value to direct (demultiplex) the segment to the appropriate socket. __Two arriving TCP segments with different source IP addresses or source port numbers will (with the exception of a TCP segment carrying the original connection-establishment request) be directed to two different sockets__
+When a TCP segment arrives from the network to a host, the host uses all four value to direct (demultiplex) the segment to the appropriate socket. __Two arriving TCP segments with different source IP addresses and/or source port numbers will (with the exception of a TCP segment carrying the original connection-establishment request) be directed to two different sockets__.
+You can see this in Figure 4 below

 Example:
 1. The TCP server application has a "welcoming socket", that waits for connection-establishment request from TCP clients on port number 12000